mtvillwock/hotel_concierge_locker_system/README.md

 # Hotel Locker System

-A simple single page app for storing bags in lockers and giving tickets to be redeemed for a stored bag.
+A single page app for storing bags in lockers and giving tickets to be redeemed for a stored bag.

 See it deployed [here](https://hotel-locker-system.herokuapp.com/).